Probiotics and Fertility: Support Your Reproductive Health

 For male fertility

-Gentlemen, probiotics are not just for women's health!
+Gentlemen, probiotics aren't just for women's health!
 Their role in male fertility is just as interesting.
-Because, as for us, sperm quality is often linked to factors such as:
+Because, just like for us, sperm quality is often linked to factors such as:

 • oxidative stress ;